aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 The road to riches is paved with homework.